ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

   Both T1 and T2 are going to be bound to the same pop-key specified by AUTH_CRED_C.

-  In fact, if the AS issues Access Tokens targeting a group-audience, then the above can possibly be the case when using any transport profile of ACE that supports asymmetric pop-keys.
-If so, the RS should be ready to store at minimum one Access Token per pop-key per audience it belongs to.
+  In fact, if the AS issues access tokens targeting a group-audience, then the above can possibly be the case when using any transport profile of ACE that supports asymmetric pop-keys.
+If so, the RS should be ready to store at minimum one access token per pop-key per audience it belongs to.

 * The RS is a member of two OSCORE groups G1 and G2.
 In particular, the same format of public authentication credentials is used in both OSCORE groups.

   A client C with public authentication credential AUTH_CRED_C of such format, also member of the two OSCORE group G1 and G2, can conveniently use AUTH_CRED_C as its public authentication credential in both those groups.
-Therefore, C can request two Access Tokens T1 and T2 from the AS, such that:
+Therefore, C can request two access tokens T1 and T2 from the AS, such that:

   - T1 targets RS and reflects the membership of C in G1, as per its claims "context_id" and "salt_input";